uhasker/getting-things-done-in-next-js/src/chapter1/05-functions.md

 This is much shorter and less *tedious* (haha) indeed.

 For an arrow function you only have to specify the parameter(s), followed by an arrow, followed by the returned value.
-If you have multiple parameters, you need to put them inside regular braces:
+If you have multiple parameters, you need to put them inside parentheses:

 ```javascript
 const add = (x, y) => x + y;